vsrinivas/fuchsia/docs/fidl/language.md

 *   Declaration is not intended to be modified once deployed; use interface extension instead.
 *   Reference may be nullable.
+*   Unions contain one or members.
+A union with no members would have no inhabitants and make little sense in a wire format.

 ##### Declaration